freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 - Tweaking the calibration.
 - Defining custom implementations for native gates.
 - Defining custom new gates.
-- **Hardware Characterization and Benchmarking**: How do you even know what a gate is?
+- Hardware Characterization and Benchmarking: How do you even know what a gate is?
 How do you find a qubit's exact frequency?
 You can't do this with a CNOT.
 You do it by performing a spectroscopy experiment: sweeping a low-power pulse across a range of frequencies and seeing where the qubit "wakes up."
 This is a fundamental pulse-level task.
 Similarly, benchmarking gate fidelity (e.g., with Randomized Benchmarking) often requires fine-grained control over the exact pulses being sent.
-- **Gate Calibration**: The "default" X gate on a quantum computer is just a pulse that was calibrated to work well.
+- Gate Calibration: The "default" X gate on a quantum computer is just a pulse that was calibrated to work well.
 This calibration drifts over time as the hardware's environment changes.
 Researchers constantly run calibration routines—like the Rabi experiment we'll see later—to find the exact pulse amplitude and duration needed to perform a perfect `\pi`$-pulse (an X gate).

 ### What is a pulse?